fytta/twitter-lite/README.md

 run the app:
 **npx electron .**

-## Run the application
-The application is compiled in the dist folder.
-To run the mongoDB implementation, It needs to have a mongoDB server running to use the application.
-To run the REST implementation, ...

 ## Run Rest impl
 It has to run the express http server first:
 **node server.js**